-We were accused of being old school, pretentious know-it-alls who did not understand where beginners were coming from.
+We were accused of being old-school, pretentious know-it-alls who did not understand where the new generation of voice talent was coming from.
 Perhaps we felt threatened by young talent?
 Is that why we told people to stay away from the bargain basement?

 TALKING TO A WALL

-No matter how hard we tried to inject some logic and common sense into the discussion, people kept on questioning our motives.
-They thought we just wanted to impress, or perhaps get some coaching clients out of the exchange.
+No matter how hard we tried to inject some logic and common sense into the heated exchange, people kept questioning our motives.
+They thought we just wanted to impress, or get some coaching clients out of the debate.